 No time to waste, yet everything to gain...

 When tasks in an educator’s day can take them away from their ultimate joy, we need to take stock.
-See the insights and designs that let educators interface more with their kiddos!
+See the insights and designs that let educators interface less with administrators and more with their kiddos!

 intro